GAsNA/cluster-monitoring/README.md

 - Clusters in dynamic
 - Change the color of the seats depending on the number of tickets "in progress"
 - In form ticket, if keyboard is choose, select keys on virtual keyboard
-- Refacto/Reorga + verif cookies in useeffect ?
 - Swagger
 - Mobile
+- Verif cookies in useeffect ?

 ### Questions
 - see for authorization header when option, options route, how manage ?